UtrechtUniversity/mimosa/BUILDPIP.md

 ## How to build pip package

-1. Update setup.py to latest version number
+1. Update setup.py to latest version number.
+Also make sure this is reflected in mimosa/__init__.py
 2. `pip install --upgrade build`
 3. `python -m build`
 4. `pip install --upgrade twine`